l1siki-dev/okinawa_gametheory/README.md

 * Petition the Japan Fair Trade Commission (公正取引委員会) to investigate the connection between the Newspapers, the TV Stations, and politicians in Okinawa.

 ---
-# Lie 6: "Ryukyu Kingdom was a peaceful Kingdom."
+# 6: "Ryukyu Kingdom was a peaceful Kingdom."

 * "Ryukyu Kingdom was a great trader."
 * "Ryukyu Kingdom was a utopia."